ccummings418/PA_CropCircle/README.md

 The readings are measured approximately once per second for each band and are stored in a CSV file.

 #### Use Case for VBA Macro
 Since the Crop Circle Phenom instrument combines ACS-430 and DAS43X measurements into one CSV file per log measurement, several pre-processing steps are needed to organize the data.
 The steps I found useful were: 1.)
-Combine all the RAW CSV files from each sensing date/ field, 2.) organize the readings by sensor, and 3.) summarize the date by plot / treatment.
+Combine all the RAW CSV files from each sensing date/ field, 2.) organize the readings by sensor and order by measurement number, and 3.) create new variables such as fPAR and DELTA_TMP.

 _Sample Phenom Measurement With Alternating Sensor Readings_
 ![PhenomLog0](https://user-images.githubusercontent.com/80427122/110829379-abc02d80-825d-11eb-9d12-517efd8796d6.png)